Maternal Health and Rights: When Basic Needs Are Not So Basic

 According to a recent report by the United Nations and WHO, less than 14 percent of countries worldwide had invested sufficiently in effective WASH systems.
 Over 896 million people worldwide have no access to water in their health facilities, and more than 1.5 billion have no access to sanitation services in their health facilities.

-In Nigeria, almost a quarter of the population defecate openly due to lack of toilet facilities.
+In Nigeria, almost a quarter of the population defecate openly due to a lack of toilet facilities.
 This lack of adequate WASH systems has left many women vulnerable to hospital-acquired and surgical site infections, further increasing mortality.

 At a time when halting the spread of infectious diseases like COVID-19 relies on hand-washing, personal hygiene, cleaning, and disinfection for prevention, these statistics are unacceptable.